New York State Route 481: South of Fulton

-NY 481 begins in North Syracuse at an interchange with I-481 and I-81, a north–south highway running north to Watertown and south to Syracuse.
+NY 481 begins in North Syracuse at an interchange with I-81, a north–south highway running north to Watertown and south to Syracuse, and Interstate 81 Business.
 The junction is about 1 mi north of Syracuse Hancock International Airport, located on I-81.
-Like I-481, NY 481 is a four-lane freeway with a handful of interchanges for the first 20 mi of its run.
-Exit numbers along NY 481 pick up where those of I-481 leave off.
+Like I-81, NY 481 is a four-lane freeway with a handful of interchanges for the first 20 mi of its run.
+Exit numbers along NY 481 pick up where those of former I-481 leave off.
 Heading northwest from the I-81 interchange, the highway crosses U.S. Route 11 (US 11) almost immediately, passing just south of the former site of Penn-Can Mall.
 The road soon enters the town of Clay, where it initially runs along the northern edge of a marsh for 3 mi.
 Near the north edge of the swamp, the freeway passes over the St. Lawrence Subdivision, a CSX Transportation rail line linking Syracuse to the North Country.